Interoute/Libcloud-and-VDC/README.md

 First, you should edit the connection.py file to insert the API key, Secret key and access URL for your VDC account. ([Instructions for finding VDC access keys](http://cloudstore.interoute.com/main/knowledge-centre/library/vdc-api-introduction-api#d56e140))

-Then, you can run the libcloud scripts by typing in terminal / command prompt:
+Then, you can run the libcloud scripts by typing in a terminal / command prompt:

 `python <filename>.py`